eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 ### Tasks

-* Add a new stage in parallel to `build app`, called `test app` by copying `build app` and deleting its steps excluding `unstash 'code'`
+* Add a new stage in parallel to `build app`, called `test app` by copying `build app` and deleting its steps excluding `unstash 'code'`.
-* Call the shell script 'ci/unit-test-app.sh' to run the unit tests made
+* Call the shell script 'ci/unit-test-app.sh' to run the unit tests made.
-* In order for you to get the unit tests out in the UI, add another step with the following; `junit 'app/build/test-results/test/TEST-*.xml'`
+* In order for you to get the unit tests out in the UI, add another step with the following; `junit 'app/build/test-results/test/TEST-*.xml'`.
-* Click on the "Tests" tab to see the result
+* Click on the "Tests" tab to see the result.

 ## Post steps